What I Wish I Had Known About Downwind SUP Foiling the Gorge

 I’m wasting a perfectly windy day.
 Energy surrounds me.
 Other wind sports surround me.
 Faster sports.
 Easier sports.
 Bright, colorful, whimsical, flowy sports.
 And me?
 I’m a bobbing bath toy, haltingly, hopelessly adrift.
 Sploosh.

 The phrase, “It’s raining soup, and I’ve got a fork,” comes to mind, but my predicament on this river isn’t bad luck.
 I had my pick of spoons.
 I chose the fork.
 Yesterday, it was the right choice.
-I was a superhero flying.
-I wore a cape.
-Today, I’m wearing a diaper.
-What is happening?
+I had flights.
+Moments of superhero status.
+Today, I came ready with my cape.
+So why does it feel like a diaper?
+Sploosh.

 A silky swell unfurls – a runway for takeoff.
 Paddle, paddle, paddle!
 Zilch.
 No pop up onto foil.
 I lean over, gassed.
 Shake it off.
 Deep breaths.
 Reset.
 You’ve got this.
 Sploosh.